Vecno-Foundation/vecno-miner/README.md

 # Vecno-miner

-This miner supports Nvidia and AMD GPU's, a long with mining with your CPU.
+This miner supports Nvidia and AMD GPU's, along with mining with your CPU.

 ## Installation